-By the end of the nineteenth century the Westmorland Dales was completely encircled by railway lines.
+By the end of the nineteenth century the Westmorland Dales was entirely encircled by railway lines.
 Their presence completely transformed the lives of the people who lived in the area but they came as part of a continuous process of transportation ‘improvement’ which was obvious for all to see.
 There were of course objections raised by those who feared the disruption or objected to the loss of natural beauty, but the loudest voices were those who saw the economic benefits.

 First the turnpike, and then the arrival of the canal, had visibly improved Kendal’s prosperity and so the prospect of a line from Lancaster to Carlisle passing through the town was welcomed, as this 1837 article in the Westmorland Gazette explained: